 #3 — Conflict leads to more intense emotional experiences

-Screenwriters are taught to create conflict in every scene where possible, usually by having two characters in the scene who have different views and objectives.
+Screenwriters are taught to create conflict in every scene where possible, usually by having two characters who have different views and objectives.
 This is because conflict creates emotional involvement far more than general exposition ever could, leading to a more engaged audience.

 In real life, especially in relationships, this isn’t always a good thing.
-We might feel a greater attraction, or more intense emotional experience with someone who is actually opposed to us in what they want.
-I see it all the time when individuals who are anxiously attached (like being close to their partner and worry when they are apart) end up in relationships with individuals who are avoidantly attached (like their independence and autonomy and then feel trapped and smothered if they are too close).
-Each time it leads to an emotional rollercoaster ride, with lots of conflict, big ups and downs, and greater emotional involvement.
-It keeps both parties occupied and interested, but will do more harm than good in the end.
+We might feel a more significant attraction or more intense emotional experience with someone who is actually opposed to us in what they want.
+I see it often when individuals who are anxiously attached (like being close to their partner and worry when they are apart) end up in relationships with avoidantly attached individuals (like their independence and autonomy) and then feel trapped and smothered if they are too close).
+Each time it leads to an emotional rollercoaster ride, with lots of conflicts, big ups and downs, and greater emotional involvement.
+It keeps both parties occupied and interested but will do more harm than good in the end.

-Finding someone who wants the same things that we do may be less exciting initially, but can also lead to greater satisfaction and well-being in the long run.
-Be aware of the emotional trap, and use your head as well as your heart when determining if a relationship is suitable for you.
+Finding someone who wants the same things that we do may be less exciting initially but can also lead to greater satisfaction and well-being in the long run.
+Be aware of the emotional trap, and use your head and heart when determining if a relationship is suitable for you.

 #4 — Have clearly defined goals

-All heroes will have a main goal or external motivation that they will pursue throughout the film.
-Screenwriters are encouraged to make this obvious to the audience, so that they will cheer on the hero as they make their journey through their challenges in pursuit of their goal.
-In a horror movie it may be to escape from or kill the bad guy, in a heist movie it may be to steal the money and get away with it, in a romantic comedy it is to win the affection of the love interest, in a coming of age story it is to learn something, and in a sports movie it is to win.
+All heroes will have the primary goal or external motivation that they will pursue throughout the film.
+Screenwriters are encouraged to make this evident to the audience to cheer on the hero as they make their journey through their challenges in pursuit of their goal.
+For example, it may be to escape from or kill the bad guy in a horror movie.
+In a heist movie, it may be to steal the money and get away with it.
+In a romantic comedy, it is to win the affection of the love interest.
+A coming of age story is to learn something, and in a sports movie, it is to win.

-In real life, it is important to think of the big picture at times, and ask yourself where would you like to be in 1, 2, 5, 10 and 20 years from now?
-How would you like to be spending your days?
-Whether it is owning a business, buying a house, getting married, having children or running a marathon, these external, observable goals help keep us motivated and focused on our destination, or where we would like to see ourselves in the future.
-Once these goals have been achieved, they can be ticked off the list.
-It then becomes important to elicit and develop further goals to pursue.
+In real life, it is essential to think of the big picture at times and ask yourself where you would like to be in 1, 2, 5, 10 and 20 years from now?
+How would you want to be spending your days?
+Whether owning a business, buying a house, getting married, having children or running a marathon, these external, observable goals help keep us motivated and focused on our destination or where we would like to see ourselves in the future.
+Once these goals have been achieved, you can tick them off the list.
+It then becomes vital to elicit and develop further goals to pursue.

 “Believe big.
 The size of your success is determined by the size of your belief.
 Think little goals and expect little achievements.
 Think big goals and win big success.
 Remember this too!
 Big ideas and big plans and often easier — certainly no more difficult — than small ideas and small plans.” — David Schwartz